|PORTUGAL-August 1994, Spring 2001 and 2002, June 2009|

 Espinho, (last visited March 2002) A fairly large town south of Porto which on appointed days hosts a large market.
 The area is mostly flat, there are no dropped kerbs but it is not too difficult to get around.
 The sea front esplanade is especially wheelchair friendly.

 Coimbra (last visited June 2009) It is now easier to visit Coimbra than our first visit in August 1994 because a campsite has since been establised on the outskirts of the town about 4Km from the centre.
 A bus route to the centre passes close by this site but we doubted this was wheelchair friendly.
-Our visit on this occasion was spoilt by the weather and our failure to find a parking spot for the motorhome closer to the centre and we abandoned any attempts at site seeing.
+Our visit on this occasion was spoilt by the weather and our failure to find a parking spot for the motorhome closer to the centre and we abandoned any attempts at sightseeing.
 However, we did noticed the town was much larger and busier than we remembered but beyond that we cannot provide an update on our fascinating and worthwhile visit in 1994 which at that time was a struggle.
 There were then no toilet facilities and we had to manage with unmodified ones provided in cafes.
-On one occasion, a wheel was removed from the chair in order to get through a tolilet entrance.
+On one occasion, a wheel was removed from the chair in order to get through a toilet entrance.
 Coimbra is on a hillside and it was a steep push up to the old university buildings but was well worth the effort for the views.

 Bucaco National Park, (last visited August 1994) This is famed for the battle in 1810 when Wellington defeated the French.
 Looking out over the countryside from where Wellington stood to command the battle, you cannot help but feel awe inspired and can fully appreciate why he retreated to these hills to make a stand.
 A small well kept and interesting museum features the battle.